saulpierotti/markdown_notebook/BDP.md

 	* Data is stored in object storage servers
 	* An abstraction layer provides to users acces to data in a POSIX-like way
 	* Examples of this are IBM Spectrum Scale (GPFS), Dell EMC Elastic Cloud Storage, Ceph, Lustre

+## Virtual File Systems
+* A virtual files system is an abstraction layer on top of one or more concrete storage devices or file systems
+* Its purpose is to offer a standardised POSIX interface to applications, so that they do not need to worry about technical details
+* Onedata is a virtual file system that provides unified data access across globally distributed environments
+	* It allows users to easily share collaborate on stored data
+	* It is mostly used for scientific applications
+	* Data is organised in distributed virtual volumes called spaces
+	* Entities who support spaces with actual storage resources are called providers
+	* A zone is a federation of providers which enables the creation of closed or interconnected communities
+* MinIO is an high-performance, software-defined object storage suite compatible with AWS S3
+	* It allows to mount a remote bucket as if it were a local directory
+	* It is the native storage system for Kubernetes
+* The fundamental concept is that in a virtual file system I can acces files with POSIX calls, I do not need to prefetch data with HTTP GET requests
+	* However, if I want I can use an S3-compatible interface